GLOBAL MARKETS-Stocks, oil struggle to pull out of four-day slide

 By Marc Jones

-LONDON, Dec 8 (Reuters) - World stocks and oil prices battled to pull out of a four-day slide on Thursday as deeply inverted bond yield curves and choppy currency markets underscored the simmering concerns among investors about economic stagnation next year.
+LONDON, Dec 8 (Reuters) - World stocks and oil prices battled to pull out of a four-day slide on Thursday as deeply distorted bond curves and choppy currencies underscored the simmering concerns among investors about economic stagnation next year.

-Signs of China relaxing its COVID curbs had sent Hong Kong's Hang Seng .HSI up more than 3% overnight and hoisted the yuan to a 3-month high, but it was all much more subdued in Europe. .EU
+The sight of China relaxing more of its COVID curbs had sent Hong Kong's Hang Seng .HSI up more than 3% overnight and kept the yuan near a 3-month high CNY=, but it was all much more subdued in Europe. .EU

-A groggy STOXX 600 - which has recovered more than 15% since October - barely budged early on, with only oil and gas stocks .SXEP able to make any real headway as icy European weather sent natural gas prices TRNLTTFMc1 up more than 5%.
+A groggy STOXX 600 - which has recovered more than 15% since October - barely budged all day, with only oil and gas stocks .SXEP able to make any real headway as an icy snap of weather and sabre-rattling by Russia sent natural gas prices TRNLTTFMc1 up more than 5%.

 "Everyone is just waiting to see what comes out in terms of the economic numbers and the central bank meetings next week," said Close Brothers Asset Management's Chief Investment Officer Robert Alster.